 Shimer accepts applications year-round and admits students on a rolling basis for both the fall and spring semesters.
 Non-degree seeking and, in special circumstances, degree-seeking students may also be admitted for the summer term.
 The Office of Admission makes every effort to inform applicants of admission decisions within about a week of completion of all application requirements.

-Although applicants are encouraged to take either the Scholastic Aptitude Test (SAT) or the American College Test (ACT), only Early Entrant applicants are required to submit SAT or ACT scores.
+Although applicants are encouraged to take either the Scholastic Aptitude Test (SAT) or the American College Test (ACT), most students are not required to submit SAT or ACT scores.

 There is no minimum grade-point average or minimum test score required for admission to Shimer College.
 We consider every applicant holistically to assess whether or not they are likely to succeed in Shimer’s unique academic environment.
 In evaluating applicants for admission, writing samples, discussion skills and passion for learning are the primary criteria used by the Admission Committee to make its decisions.